 These kids seem somewhat less impressed – even the incredible view isn’t doing much for them!

-We’re just in time to catch the legendary Taronga bird show, which is a nice segway from the dinosaurs, famously the prototype to today’s birds.
+We’re just in time to catch the legendary Taronga bird show, which is a nice segue from the dinosaurs, famously the prototype to today’s birds.

 This owl’s eyes are incredible, aren’t they?

 But one of the animals I want to see out and about is this – the mighty condor.
 With one of the world’s widest wingspans, the condor is amazing to see in flight.